DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-01 Narrative Designer Meeting.md

 		- Allister's allies can also talk about their own personal abilities / personal achievements in battle
 		- Allister's allies talk about tales they heard of Allister accomplishing something amazing in the past

 > Note: have an integer number that counts the number of times you died for the sake of dialogue.
-Chelle wants to make the characters more snarky.
+Chelle wants to make the characters more snarky about how often Allister has died.
 This NEEDS to happen